krummm/bobaclient/README.md

 Usage:

 ```
-A simple and lightweight client for bobashare.
+A simple and lightweight CLI client for bobashare.
 All credits to bobashare at https://bbaovanc.com/

 All commands will be ran with the structure of 'bobaclient [flag] [flag] [flag] filename.xyz